masty123/homework2/README.md

 }
 ```

 4.1 : This method recurses too many times.
-Every call will call two more calls and when n is large that is a lot of recursion(O(?n)).
+Every call will call two more calls and when n is large that is a lot .
+Each function call creates a stack frame to store information about the invocation and return value.